-Nursing professor claims teens are "sleep texting"February 18th, 2013 by Bob Yirka in Health /
+Nursing professor claims teens are "sleep texting"February 18, 2013 by Bob Yirka in Medicine & Health / Health

 Nursing professor Elizabeth Dowdell, of Villanova University has reported in an interview with a CBS news affiliate in Philadelphia, that she has discovered a new phenomena she calls "sleep texting."
 She says it's just like what it sounds like—teenagers sending text messages while at least partially asleep.
 She notes that it occurs when a teen receives a text, becomes aware of their phone beeping, and then responds—quite often with gibberish, but sometimes with words they never intended to use.

 Dowdell attributes the behavior to overextended teens and says being partially woken by a beeping phone on a regular basis can lead to sleep deprivation, weight gain, depression and other mental disorders.

 Dowdell doesn't cite any studies on this newly discovered side-effect of texting, but says she's found it occurs most often when a teen receives a message after falling into a deep sleep—usually an hour and a half to two hours after falling into their sleep cycle.
 Most report not being able to remember hearing their phone beep, answering it, or writing a reply.